The Second Step to Getting Your Italian Residency

 I agreed with her and she then gave me helpful information so that I’ll be ready for the January appointment.
 I realized that even if I had wanted to pay and sign up right then, that I wouldn’t be able to because the payment must happen at the post office and one must jump through mathematical hoops to figure out what one’s specific payment is.

-She gave me a sheet called “Iscrizioni Facoltative” which explains that on top of a base payment of Euro 387.34, I must calculate 7.5% of my income if my yearly income is less than Euro 20,658.28.
+She gave me a sheet called “Iscrizioni Facoltative” which explains that on top of a base payment of Euro 387.34, (this per year by the way, not per month) I must calculate 7.5% of my income if my yearly income is less than Euro 20,658.28.
 If my income is more than that, I need to calculate 4% of the surplus.

-She gave me a declaration of income that I must fill out and bring to the post office, so that the post office will know how much to charge me.
-Then I bring the receipt of payment from the post to my appointment.
+For the ER visa, you must fill out a declaration of income and bring it to the post office, so that the post office will know how much to charge you.
+Then bring the receipt of payment from the post to your appointment.

 Note that you must go to the Ufficio Anagrafe after every time you renew your permesso (within 6 months) to re-register yourself, otherwise they will start a cancellation process.

-Plan to make two appointments at the hospital in the process of getting yourself into the health care system.
-The first one, to collect the declaration of income paper work, in order to be properly prepared for your main appointment.
+For getting into the health Care system, plan to make two appointments at the hospital: First, to collect the declaration of income paper work, in order to be properly prepared for your main appointment.
 Or try asking at the INAC office if they have that paperwork.

 To get the best use of your money, get yourself into the health care system at the beginning of the year.